-Collagen is the latest buzzword to come from the world of beauty and skincare – but what is it and how does it help us in the long run?
-Alexander Johnston, General Manager of John Bell & Croyden, tells us what we need to know and how we can start boosting our count using supplements.
+Collagen supplements are one of the fastest-growing trends in the world of beauty and skincare – but what are they and how do they help us in the long run?
+Alexander Johnston, General Manager of John Bell & Croyden, tells you what you need to know, and how to boost your collagen count using supplements.

 What Is Collagen?